Investment management for independent minds.

 Q: This seems like a lot.

-A: Wealth is a lot.
-It deserves serious thought.
-If you want someone to nod along and rebalance your 60/40 portfolio once a year, I'm not your guy.
-If you want someone who's thought carefully about what wealth actually means and how to build something that lasts, let’s talk.
+If you want someone to nod along and rebalance a 60/40 portfolio once a year, I’m not your guy.
+If you want someone who’s thought carefully about uncertainty, incentives, and what it actually means to steward capital over decades, we should talk.

 Q: Can I have lunch or coffee with you before deciding?